ayodelevm/slate/source/index.html.md

 }
 ```

-This endpoint handles deleting a group along with it's messages and users
+This endpoint handles deleting a group along with it"s messages and users

 **`onSuccess - Status Code [200]`**

 # Message Endpoints

-## `Get One Group And It's Messages [GET - /api/v1/group/:id/messages]`
+## `Get One Group And It"s Messages [GET - /api/v1/group/:id/messages]`
 > Sample Response

 ```json